Interpretable deep convolutional model for nonlinear multivariate time series in complex systems: Deep Convolutional Interpreter for time series

 We introduce a novel architecture designed for modeling multivariate time series (MTS).
 An MTS system consists of $N$ time series, each of length $M$, collectively represented by $\bm{X} = {\bm{X}_1, \bm{X}_2, \ldots , \bm{X}_N}$.
 The $n$-th time series in this system is denoted by $\bm{X}_n = (X_{n,1} , X_{n,2} , \ldots , X_{n,M} )$, where $X_{n,t} \in \mathbb{R}$ signifies the value of the $n$-th time series at time $t$.
 Here, $n = 1, 2, \ldots, N \in \mathbb{N}$ indexes the series, and $t = 1, 2, \ldots, M \in \mathbb{N}$ indexes time points within each series.
 We aim to analyze and decipher the interactions among various time series and their respective lags.
-We have developed a deep convolutional interpreter for time series (DCIts) to achieve this.
-This architecture is designed to approximate the transition operator $\bm{\alpha}$, which describes how the time series evolves between consecutive time points, utilizing the $L$ lags in the MTS window $\bm{Q}_{t}$:
+To achieve this, we have developed a deep convolutional interpreter for time series (DCIts).
+This architecture is designed to approximate the transition tensor $\bm{\alpha}_t$, which describes how the time series evolves between consecutive time points, utilizing the $L$ lags in the MTS window $\bm{Q}_{t}$.

-therefore the initial step in applying DCIts to multivariate time series (MTS) involves a windowing technique.
-We define a fixed-size window, $L$, with $L < M$, to segment MTS into overlapping intervals.
-We construct a sequence of windows, denoted as $\bm{Q}_{t}$.
+DCIts operates on sliding windows of length $L$.
+We define a fixed-size window, $L$, with $L < M$, to segment MTS into overlapping intervals, and construct a sequence of windows, denoted as $\bm{Q}_{t}$.
 Each window $\bm{Q}_{t}$ is defined as:

-In machine learning terms, we represent our dataset as $\bm{Q} \in \mathbb{R}^{(M-L+1) \times N \times L}$, where the first dimension denotes the number of samples within our dataset, and $\bm{Q}_{t}$ signifies an individual sample\footnote{It is important to ensure that samples $\bm{Q}_{t}$ that contain overlapping data due to the rolling window are not included in the training, validation, and test sets during the train/validation/test split.}.
-The objective of DCIts is to approximate the transition operator $\bm{\alpha}$ for each sample $\bm{Q}_{t}$.
-For this purpose, DCIts utilizes a tensor $\bm{\alpha}$, with $\bm{\alpha} \in \mathbb{R}^{N \times N \times L}$.
-The tensor $\bm{\alpha}$ dimensions are aligned with those of a single sample $\bm{Q}_{t}$, where the first two dimensions represent the interaction between time series, and the third dimension corresponds to the lag or time step.
-Hence, $\bm{\alpha}_{n,i,j}$ explains the impact of the $i^{th}$ time series at lag $j$ on the subsequent value of the $n^{th}$ time series at time $t+1$.